Zakarialabib/restoPos/README.md

 - Belongs to Composable

 ### Composable
-the goal is composable ingredients or products , like composing a juice based on fruits, this will help us Manages customizable combinations.
+The goal is composable ingredients or products, like composing a juice based on fruits, this will help us manage customizable combinations.

 Attributes:
 - name